-Japan's economy has continued to recover moderately.
+Japan's economy has continued to recover moderately, although exports and production are affected by the slowdown in emerging economies.

-Overseas economies -- mainly advanced economies -- have been recovering, albeit with a lackluster performance still seen in part.
-In this situation, exports and industrial production have been picking up, albeit with some fluctuations.
-As corporate profits have improved and business sentiment has generally stayed at a favorable level, business fixed investment has been on a moderate increasing trend.
-Against the background of steady improvement in the employment and income situation, private consumption has been resilient and housing investment has started to pick up.
+Overseas economies -- mainly advanced economies -- have continued to grow at a moderate pace, despite the slowdown in emerging economies.
+Exports and industrial production have recently been more or less flat, due mainly to the effects of the slowdown in emerging economies.
+On the domestic demand side, business fixed investment has been on a moderate increasing trend as corporate profits have continued to improve markedly.
+Against the background of steady improvement in the employment and income situation, private consumption has been resilient and housing investment has been picking up.
 Meanwhile, public investment has entered a moderate declining trend, although it remains at a high level.